Depravity is an act that violates the natural rights one human has with another human or with the Creator.

 18 Then as one man’s trespass led to condemnation for all men, so one man’s act of righteousness leads to acquittal and life for all men.
 19 For as by one man’s disobedience many were made sinners, so by one man’s obedience many will be made righteous.
 20 Law came in, to increase the trespass; but where sin increased, grace abounded all the more, 21 so that, as sin reigned in death, grace also might reign through righteousness to eternal life through Jesus Christ our Lord.
 (Romans 5:12-21 RSV)

-Reading the text, what is clear, that while one man committed sin, and as a consequence of this, all men were condemned to physical death, not all were necessarily going to sin, even though death spread to all men because they sinned.
-Paul’s argument is that unless there is a law, how can people know what is sin and what is not.
-Nevertheless, while many (not all) are made sinners as a consequence of one man’s actions and will suffer for what they do, many (unfortunately not all) will not find eternal respite from suffering, through the death and resurrection of Lord Jesus Christ.
+Reading the text, it is clear that while one man committed sin, and as a consequence of this, all men were condemned to physical death, not all were necessarily going to sin, even though death spread to all men because they sinned.
+Paul’s argument is that unless there is a law, how can people know what is sin and what is not?
+Nevertheless, while many (though not all) are made sinners as a consequence of one man’s actions and will suffer for what they do, many (unfortunately not all) will not find eternal respite from suffering through the death and resurrection of the Lord Jesus Christ.

-Newborn children, for instance, may die and have never sinned.
+Newborn children, for instance, may die without ever having sinned.
 No charge of sin can be brought against them.
-Then there are the accounts of Enoch and Elijah.
-Neither of these individuals died.
+Then there are the accounts of Enoch and Elijah; neither of these individuals died.
 The idea that all (as in every single person who is born) are condemned to sin and death is clearly false.
-What is not false, all who are not miscarried, aborted, or stillborn are condemned to being born into a world ruled by the Evil One, who happens to gain access to individuals thinking and then trap them, with the aim of self-destruction, if not the destruction of others.
+What is not false is that all who are not miscarried, aborted, or stillborn are condemned to be born into a world ruled by the Evil One, who gains access to individuals' thinking and then traps them with the aim of self-destruction, if not the destruction of others.

 What Constitutes Sin?

 Not everybody commits the same sins.
-There are fewer murderers than there are adulterers, thieves and liars; but this depends on whether we ever harden our hearts towards another person, for to hate another person for any reason is the same as murder according to the Apostle John, who states "whoever hates his brother is a murderer" (1 John 3:15).
+There are fewer murderers than there are adulterers, thieves, and liars; but this depends on whether we ever harden our hearts toward another person, for to hate another person for any reason is the same as murder, according to the Apostle John, who states, "Whoever hates his brother is a murderer" (1 John 3:15).
 When speaking of hate, there is no mention of time, just the act.

-Disobeying and dishonoring our parents in any manner, hating someone for a moment, longing for anyone other the one person whom we marry, taking anything without permission, stating anything that we know is untrue, and coveting what does not belong to us, will cause anyone of us to enter the state of depravity.
-Having done any of these knowingly, we will find that doing so the second time is easier than the first, and the Evil One has access to our will; that is, our volition, our ability to discern right from wrong.
-The more we make a practice of violating the prohibitions of disobeying our parents, hating others, committing adultery, stealing, lying, and coveting, the easier it is for our conscience to be seared and become hardened.
+Disobeying and dishonoring our parents in any manner, hating someone for a moment, longing for anyone other than the one person whom we marry, taking anything without permission, stating anything that we know is untrue, and coveting what does not belong to us will cause any of us to enter a state of depravity.
+Having done any of these knowingly, we will find that doing so the second time is easier than the first, and the Evil One has access to our will—that is, our volition, our ability to discern right from wrong.
+The more we make a practice of violating the prohibitions against disobeying our parents, hating others, committing adultery, stealing, lying, and coveting, the easier it becomes for our conscience to be seared and hardened.

-Total depravity would suggest being given over to doing evil in every aspect of our lives, regardless of with whom we interact.
+Total depravity suggests being given over to doing evil in every aspect of our lives, regardless of with whom we interact.
 If we have a debased mind, we find ourselves committing evil.
-Individuals, who have a habit of doing this, tend to die unexpectedly.
+Individuals who have a habit of doing this tend to die unexpectedly.
 The majority of the world’s population would hardly be as debauched as the people of Pompeii had become.
-The uncovered ruins testify of how debased they were, and like the promise given to Abraham regarding the sin of the Canaanites not having fully matured, so, too, the sin of the people of Pompeii may very well have become more outrageous with each succeeding generation.
-The fact, that it was a prosperous city and people were doing what was needed to ensure a high standard of living, does not deter debased thinking, nor does it not mean that Mt Vesuvius erupting and burying the city and its inhabitants was not the means by which God executed judgment upon them.
+The uncovered ruins testify to how debased they were, and like the promise given to Abraham regarding the sin of the Canaanites not having fully matured, so too the sin of the people of Pompeii may very well have become more outrageous with each succeeding generation.
+The fact that it was a prosperous city and that people were doing what was needed to ensure a high standard of living does not deter debased thinking, nor does it mean that Mt.
+Vesuvius erupting and burying the city and its inhabitants was not the means by which God executed judgment upon them.

-Some people are so debased that even if a person is excreting diarrhea they will not cease the act of sodomy.
-Yet we are told that homosexuality and sodomy is natural, animals do it.
+Some people are so debased that even if a person is excreting diarrhea, they will not cease the act of sodomy.
+Yet we are told that homosexuality and sodomy are natural; animals do it.
 Bestiality is not as uncommon as we may think.
-What follow these behaviors are cover-ups, false witness and denial.
+What follows these behaviors are cover-ups, false witness, and denial.
 The innocent and gullible believe what they are told.

 Living in a state of depravity is not difficult to do.
-Many of us will claim that we did nothing wrong really, even though we will not admit the truth about what we have done or thought because we are ashamed to do so.
-Others simply couldn’t care.
-Youth talk about masturbation and pornography, using abusive language, as they exhibit their disrespect for each other; yet their parents will call them good kids.
+Many of us will claim that we did nothing wrong, even though we will not admit the truth about what we have done or thought because we are ashamed to do so.
+Others simply couldn’t care less.
+Youth talk about masturbation and pornography, using abusive language as they exhibit their disrespect for each other; yet their parents will call them good kids.

 Prince Of The Power Of The Air